fumoretti/util/docker/traefik/samples/docker-service-labels.md

 ## TCP HostSNI with TLS passthrough

-When you need to serve a HTTPs docker service that manage your own public CA certificates.
-That way traefik expose the HTTPs port of the docker backend passing TLS over TCP avoinding the needs of HTTPS TLS on the traefik entrypoint too.
+When you need to serve a HTTPs or TCP docker service that manage your own public CA certificates.
+That way traefik expose the port of the docker backend passing TLS over TCP avoinding the needs of TLS negotiation on the traefik entrypoint too.

 ```yaml
 labels: